-Clicking Recalculate Balances recalculates and repairs the ledger balances, audits, and may resolve period audit errors.
+- Recalculates and repairs account and subsidiary account balances. - Recalculates balances for jobs, vendors, service clients, and equipment. - · Audits and may resolve period audit errors.
 For example, if you notice "Period" errors on the error report, clicking Recalculate Balances often resolves them.